MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/driver-isolation.md

 Isolated drivers have the added benefit of being more resilient to changes in the OS.
 Additionally, because isolated drivers leave all driver package files in the driver store, the likelihood of an issue arising during install of the driver is much lower.

-Additionally, by leveraging device interfaces, isolated drivers are more robust to changes in other drivers as they do not take dependencies on other drivers modifying state in a global location.
+By leveraging device interfaces, isolated drivers are more robust to changes in other drivers as they do not take dependencies on other drivers modifying state in a global location.
 Instead, an appropriately versioned interaction between drivers occurs using a device interface to commumicate state between components.

 ## Run From Driver Store